iitggithub/iperf-server/README.md

-A docker container running an iperf server.
-You can use this to quickly and easily setup iperf servers around your organisation without having to install things... except docker.
+An Alpine-based docker container which runs an iperf server.
+You can use this to quickly and easily setup iperf servers around your organisation and perform network performance testing without having to install anything... except [docker](https://docs.docker.com/engine/install/).

 # Supported Versions

-All versions have been build with multi-architectural support enabled (amd64, arm64, arm/v7).
+All versions have been built with multi-architectural support enabled (amd64, arm64, arm/v7).

 iperf Version   | Git Tag    | Docker Tag
 --------------  | ---------- | ---------